For assistance seeking funding opportunities, preparing proposals and managing sponsored awards:

 Jenny Stromer-Galley, with Carsten Østerlund, Nancy McCracken, Lu Xiao, Lael Schooler and David Kellen for TRACE: Trackable Reasoning and Analysis for Collaboration and Evaluation, $11,491,439 from IARPA.

-Heat Mapping Drones: Building Envelope Energy Performance and Privacy Diagnostics using Unmanned Aerial Systems, with Tarek Rakha and Senem Velipasalar, from a Syracuse University internal call.
+Yang Wang, with Tarek Rakha and Senem Velipasalar for Heat Mapping Drones: Building Envelope Energy Performance and Privacy Diagnostics using Unmanned Aerial Systems, from a Syracuse University internal call.

 If you would like to be featured here, or need help spreading the word about any of your research activities please let us know by filling out this short form.